David Fletcher (baseball): Personal life

-Fletcher's younger brother, Dominic, is an outfielder that played three seasons of college baseball for the University of Arkansas and is currently a member of the Arizona Diamondbacks organization.
+Fletcher's younger brother, Dominic, is an outfielder in the major leagues.
 The two were teammates at Cypress High School in 2013 when David was a senior and Dominic was a freshman.
 The two played together for the first time professionally for the Italy national baseball team during the 2023 World Baseball Classic.

 Fletcher and his wife, Kierra, married in January 2019 and reside in Orange County, California.